 I am a Member of the Kennel Club.

-I am patron for two charities – K9 Crusaders and German Shepherd Rescue Elite.
-And I am a keen campaigner trying to make a difference to dogs in relation to their care and welfare, and am firmly against breed specific legislation, and have attended several of the protests against it.
+I am a patron for the charity K9 Crusaders.
+I am a keen campaigner trying to make a difference to dogs in relation to their care and welfare, and am firmly against breed specific legislation, and have attended several of the protests against it.